10 Facts About The Pine Snake (USA)

-Pine snakes are a diurnal species, moving by day.
-If encountered by a human, they can rapidly turn vicious.
-Pine snakes are non-venomous constrictors, but have sharp fangs which can easily tear skin.
-A pine snake’s reaction is to throw itself into an s-shape similarly to a rattlesnake.
-They then hiss as a warning, but also unleash one of the snake kingdom’s weirdest noises, a bellowing growl.
+Pine snakes are diurnal in nature, moving mostly by day.
+If encountered by a human, their first reaction is to throw themselves into an S-shape coil, similarly to a rattlesnake.
+They often hiss as a warning, but they may also unleash one of the snake kingdom’s weirdest noises: a bellowing growl.
 This is partially created by a modified glottis in their throat, and has unique harmonic elements according to a 1995 study.
-Gopher snakes further west can also produce this odd noise.
+Their gopher snake relative further west (Colorado, California) also produces this odd noise occasionally.

 If the intruder refuses to leave, then the pine snake will launch a real, not feigned strike.
-Unlike a hognose snake, they won’t give up and start faking death.
+Unlike the eastern hognose snake, this species won’t give up and start faking death.
 Pine snakes have every intention of biting human skin and drawing blood.
-They make wide, sweeping strikes, to add to the air of unhinged aggression.
+They make wide, sweeping strikes in the direction of the intruder, only adding to the air of unhinged aggression.

 Pine snakes have a highly flexible diet.
 Their focus is on mammals, but they also prey on birds and reptiles.
 Many dietary items are inhabitants of the burrows and tunnels they enter, including gopher tortoises and Mazama pocket gophers.
 Owls are surprisingly popular with pine snakes, including western screech owls and elf owls.